AdobeDocs/experience-manager-learn.en/help/assets/dynamic-media/dynamic-media-viewer-extension-use.md

 exl-id: 9d807f4c-999c-45e6-a9db-6c1776bddda1
 duration: 637
 ---
-# Using Dynamic Media Viewers with Adobe Analytics and Adobe Launch{#using-dynamic-media-viewers-adobe-analytics-launch}
+# Using Dynamic Media Viewers with Adobe Analytics and tags{#using-dynamic-media-viewers-adobe-analytics-tags}

 For customers with Dynamic Media and Adobe Analytics, you can now track usage of Dynamic Media Viewers on your website using the Dynamic Media Viewer Extension.